 Concept of Fixed Investment: In this concept, you give your money to a bank/company for investment in a fixed deposit.
 By this, you ensure capital protection of your money but the returns are far lower than ownership.
-In fact, at times these returns cannot even beat the inflationary costs and gradually erodes the time value of you money.
-In the given example, the bank gives you a XIRR of 8% on your cumulative FD investment.
-In case, you require a business loan of larger amount then the same bank will provide a loan at 12%.
+In fact, at times these returns cannot even beat the inflationary costs and gradually erodes the time value of your money.
+In the given example, the bank gives you an XIRR of 8% on your cumulative FD investment.
+In case, you require a business loan of the larger amount then the same bank will provide a loan at 12%.
 Now, if you have to repay this loan, then your investments must fetch you a minimum of 18% return to repay and beat the inflation.

-Taxation: As per the taxation policy in vogue, the capital gains (difference of sale value from cost value) from shares is taxable only in the short term (less than one year holding) @15%.
-No tax is applicable in the long term (more than one year holding).
+Taxation: As per the taxation policy in vogue, the capital gains (difference of sale value from cost value) from shares is taxable only in the short term (less than one-year holding) @15%.
+No tax is applicable in the long term (more than one-year holding).
 However, the income (interest) from FD is taxable at the applicable tax slab rate of the investor, irrespective of its holding period.
-The 2018 budgetary proposal has introduced long-term capital gains tax @10% (without indexation) on gains more than Rs 1 Lakh with effect from 01 Apr 18, but left short-term gains and interest income taxation unchanged.
+The 2018 budgetary proposal has introduced long-term capital gains tax @10% (without indexation) on gains more than Rs 1 Lakh with effect from 01 Apr 18 but left short-term gains and interest income taxation unchanged.

 Lessons: Owning shares is ownership of the bank/company and is beneficial in the long-term than merely investing in FDs.
 Firstly, shares give much higher returns than fixed income instruments.
 Secondly, shares additionally earn dividend income that does not come with fixed income instruments.
 Thirdly, shares have lesser tax liability than fixed income instruments.
 However, while investment in fixed income instruments ensures capital protection, investment in shares is subject to market risk.
 Therefore, have faith in ownership of shares with a long-term investment horizon of more than 7 years.